 Fortunately, with the data provided by SCV, you can easily detect individuals that fall into those three categories.
 Then you can prepare marketing campaigns that will help you win back their interest and loyalty.

 The first thing you do is to use the data coming from unified views of users.
-You identify your group by creating segments based on:
+You identify the right user group by creating segments based on:

-- time since last order,
+- Time since last order

-- purchase value.
+- Previous purchase frequency

-With that knowledge in your hands, you can serve them a dedicated email campaign with an attractive promotional code to attract their attention to your brand.
-Sounds good, right?
+With that knowledge in your hands, you can serve them a dedicated email campaign with an attractive promotional code to shift their attention to your brand again.

 In case you want to know how the technology can work in line with GDPR, check out our post: